-- Select one of the following as the recording mode: Program Auto, Premium Auto Pro, or HS Best Selection or Brightening (BEST SHOT scene). - Movie shooting is disabled while the HS Best Selection BEST SHOT scene is being used. - 2.
-Tilt the camera's monitor screen upwards 180 degrees (page 20). - Under initial factory default settings, the camera will automatically enter the Handsfree Mode whenever the monitor screen is tilted upwards 180 degrees. - 3.
-Rotate the function ring to reposition the self-timer start icon "O" to the location in the image where you want movement to be detected. - If you also want to reposition the preview icon " ", press [RING] and then rotate the function ring. - 4.
-After the icons are in the positions you want, press [SET]. - Press the shutter button (if you want to shoot a snapshot) or [•] (Movie) (if you want to shoot a movie).
+- Select one of the following as the recording mode: Program Auto, Premium Auto Pro, or HS Best Selection (BEST SHOT scene). - Movie shooting is disabled while the HS Best Selection BEST SHOT scene is being used. - 2.
+Tilt the camera's monitor screen upwards 180 degrees (page 19). - Under initial factory default settings, the camera will automatically enter the Handsfree Mode whenever the monitor screen is tilted upwards 180 degrees. - Press the shutter button (if you want to shoot a snapshot) or [●] (Movie) (if you want to shoot a movie).

-The start self-timer icon will change to "\overline{O}" to indicate that the camera is in standby for shooting.
+The start self-timer icon will change to "\ " to indicate that the camera is in standby for shooting.

-6. Facing the camera, move your hand or perform some other movement in the vicinity of the (start self-timer) icon on the monitor screen.
-When the camera detects movement near the icon, it will automatically shoot an image.

-• To stop movie recording, press [●] (Movie) again.
+- 4. Facing the camera, move your hand or perform some other movement in the vicinity of the (start self-timer) icon on the monitor screen. - When the camera detects movement near the icon, it will automatically shoot an image. - To stop movie recording, press [●] (Movie) again.